hubgit/feathers-hook-fetch/README.md

 Call the `fetch` hook with an object that describes the properties to be added to each result.

-For each property, add `$fetch`: a function returning a Promise that will eventually resolve with the data to be added.
+For each property, add a function returning a Promise that will eventually resolve with the data to be added.

+For nested properties, use an array where the first item is the fetch function and the second item is a description of the nested properties.

 ### Populate a property with a single object